oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Baseline_Deployment/IMPLEMENTATION.md

 The `elz-network-extension` template can add VPN or FastConnect links between an environment's DRG and an on-prem network.

+## Networking Firewall

+Network Firewall is part of the Network of the module and will be in prod por non-prod enivornment if enable_network_firewall_prod or enable_network_firewall_nonprod is enabled.
+Be default, these varibale are set to false.
+By Design the Network Firewall will be configured on Hub Public or Private VCN as per customer need via nfw_subnet_type_prod or nfw_subnet_type_nonprod.

 ## Deployment of The Oracle Enterprise Landing Zone

 ## For customers who already have Infrastructure in OCI

 If you already have infrastructure deployed in OCI and are looking to explore a best-practices infrastructure architecture with Oracle Enterprise Landing Zone, you may want to create a new [Child Tenancy](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/organization_management_overview.htm) to deploy the Oracle Enterprise Landing Zone in.
 This will guarantee there are no conflicts with existing infrastructure.